walebs/PinPong/README.md

 ## Stack

-- Vanilla JavaScript (ES modules), HTML, CSS: no framework or build step
+- Vanilla JavaScript (ES modules), HTML, CSS: no framework
 - [Leaflet](https://leafletjs.com) with markercluster and rotate plugins, CARTO map tiles
 - Vercel for hosting and serverless functions (Node.js)
 - Google Sheets as a lightweight CMS for table data